 There are many opportunities for packrafting in Canyonlands' backcountry, including combining packrafting with an overnight backpacking trip to explore various districts within the park.
 While there are many opportunities, the hazards and risks of any river travel are great.
 You are responsible for understanding these risks and acquiring the skill, knowledge, and experience to be self-reliant.

 You must have a backcountry permit to packraft in the park.
 You must also abide by all river rules, regulations, and required equipment with the exception of carrying a spare paddle and spare PFD.
 Nights spent outside of the river corridor (1⁄2 mile or 1,000 vertical feet from the river) must be in designated campsites or zones indicated on the permit.
 When reserving your itinerary, select 'Packraft: Night on the River' for any nights you plan to camp in the river corridor.
 Reservations can be made at Recreation.gov.

-- A rigid, durable metal fire pan that is at least 12 inches in diameter with a 2½-inch lip around the edge (NOTE: turkey basting pans are NOT allowed).
+- A rigid, durable metal fire pan that is large enough to fully contain all fire ash and debris (NOTE: turkey basting pans are NOT allowed).
 Contact the Backcountry Reservation Office for suggestions on inexpensive, lightweight options.

 - A means to securely contain and remove human waste from the backcountry.
 Systems approved for river use are commercial bag systems (e.g. Wag Bag, Restop II) that render human waste into a non-hazardous material, stored in hard-sided containers or heavy-duty, waterproof bags labeled “Human Waste.”
 River and backcountry campsites see thousands of people a year.
 Human waste can take years to decompose in the desert.